In a Nutshell – Presentations in the Solutions Hub

 This session will focus on how leading players in the healthcare sector deal with the various voluntary and mandatory certification options, as well as the added value that can arise for those players through the use of corresponding certificates.

-For anyone interested, we are offering another complimentary, digital Q&A session where you can find out everything you need to know about this format and ask us your questions live:
+For anyone interested, we are offering several complimentary, digital Q&A session where you can find out everything you need to know about this format and ask us your questions live: